UFC 324

-UFC 324 is an upcoming mixed martial arts event produced by the Ultimate Fighting Championship that will take place on January 24, 2026, at the T-Mobile Arena in Paradise, Nevada, part of the Las Vegas Valley, United States.
+UFC 324: Gaethje vs. Pimblett was a mixed martial arts event produced by the Ultimate Fighting Championship that took place on January 24, 2026, at the T-Mobile Arena in Paradise, Nevada, part of the Las Vegas Valley, United States.

 Background

-This event is expected to be the first UFC broadcast under the new media rights agreement with Paramount Skydance, following the conclusion of their deal with ESPN.
+This event was the first UFC broadcast under the new media rights agreement with Paramount Skydance, following the conclusion of their deal with ESPN.
 The deal has already expanded to include Latin America and Australia, as all the events will be available to stream at no additional cost on Paramount+ (including numbered events), with select cards appearing on CBS.
+It also marked the first numbered event to not air on pay-per-view in the United States since UFC 267 in 2021.